pavanjagadeesh14/PlagiarismChecker/README.md

-# Plagiarism Checker (Java)
+# File Similarity Analyzer (Java)

-A Java-based plagiarism detection system that compares two text files using the **Jaccard Similarity algorithm** to calculate similarity percentage and determine plagiarism.
+A Java-based File Similarity Analyzer that compares two text files using the **Jaccard Similarity algorithm** to calculate similarity percentage.

 The project demonstrates core Java programming, data structures, file handling, algorithmic thinking, and database integration using JDBC.